|You can||Before H.S.||During H.S.||After H.S.||Resources||FAQs||Blog|

 Gone are the days when homeschooling parents had to wonder if their children would be discriminated against by admissions boards.
 Homeschool graduates have been earning high marks at the most prestigious colleges for many years now.
 Gone, too, are the days when "college" meant living on campus and receiving a traditional four-year degree.
 Young adults now have a world of ways to earn a college diploma—from correspondence schools to online degrees and "college at home."
 The information below will help you help your child choose and follow the appropriate path.

 Admissions personnel who used to view homeschooled applicants with skepticism are now scrambling to recruit and enroll students who collectively score better on the SAT than their peers.
 The following resources will help you prepare to navigate the admissions process.
+Parents and teens interested in more detailed information on the college application process should read College Here We Come: The Application Process (link to the September newsletter).

 As you begin the search for colleges that match up with your student’s academic and career goals, don’t overlook the nontraditional college experience.
 College at home— distance learning or correspondence course—may be just the right fit.
 Remember that finding a college will be easy; it’s finding the right one that matters.